 How to solve the issue

 There are several ways to avoid this issue:

-There are thermocouple wires with "mineral insulation" guaranteeing that the end of the wire is electrically insulated from the outside.
-Replace your ordinary thermocouple wire with insulated wire and the problem disappears.
+There are thermocouple wires with "mineral isolation" guaranteeing that the end of the wire is electrically isolated from the outside.
+Replace your ordinary thermocouple wire with isolated wire and the problem disappears.

 Get rid of the ground loop

-You can also break the ground loop by making sure that the power supply of the Yocto-Thermocouple is perfectly insulated.
+You can also break the ground loop by making sure that the power supply of the Yocto-Thermocouple is perfectly isolated.
 For example, if the Yocto-Thermocouple is directly connected to a laptop working on its battery, you won't have a problem.
-Note that you are more likely to have a correctly insulated electric power supply with high end equipment.
+Note that you are more likely to have a correctly isolated electric power supply with high end equipment.
 In our experiment, we were able to detect that the ground loop was coming from the USB hub power supply, not from that of the laptop.
-For desperate cases, there are insulated USB hubs with down ports electrically insulated from the up port and from the power supply, but don't be surprised if you have to break your piggy bank to get one.
+For desperate cases, there are isolated USB hubs with down ports electrically isolated from the up port and from the power supply, but don't be surprised if you have to break your piggy bank to get one.

 As a conclusion, here is a little video we made to show these nasty ground loop problems and how to solve them.
 You will also notice the inertia difference between thermocouple wires and PT100 probes.